Generally, exposure becomes significant after several years of regular contact with asbestos

-Afterwards, we will ask you to browse product identification books, which include pictures of asbestos-containing products you might have come in contact with.
+Afterward, we will ask you to browse product identification books, which include pictures of asbestos-containing products you might have come in contact with.
 Our database also contains extensive information on thousands of asbestos companies and products and thereby, we will be able to pinpoint the most relevant details of your work history.

 The attorneys at Environmental Litigation Group, P.C. can also access your employment records through the federal government.
 Thus, if you are unable to remember important information about your former workplace, we will be able to fill it in for you.
 Eyewitnesses may also prove to be extremely helpful in the process of building your case.
-We can identify and locate co-workers, friends or any other people who might be able to contribute with essential details.
+We can identify and locate co-workers, friends, or any other people who might be able to contribute with essential details.
 Finally, to ensure the success of your endeavors, our experts will carefully research every aspect of your case.
 Therefore, you do not have to worry about proving asbestos exposure in the slightest.